ServiceStack/ServiceStack.Redis/README.md

 ### PooledRedisClientManager

-If you prefer to define options on the Client Manager itself or you want to provide separate Read/Write and ReadOnly (i.e. Master and Slave) redis-servers, use the `PooledRedisClientManager` instead:
+If you prefer to define options on the Client Manager itself or you want to provide separate Read/Write and ReadOnly (i.e. Master and Replica) redis-servers, use the `PooledRedisClientManager` instead:

 ```csharp
 container.Register<IRedisClientsManager>(c =>